 However, certain circumstances can signal a more serious problem, including:

 Our expert team of emergency care doctors, nurses, and technicians at Dignity Health provide comprehensive and efficient care for diarrhea in the Bay Area.
 We are here whenever you need us, day or night.
-If you need to go to the ER, try our Online Waiting Room to select your estimated arrival time at one of our Bay Area emergency rooms.
+If you need to go to the ER, visit one of our Bay Area emergency rooms.

 The main cause of acute diarrhea is viral gastroenteritis — an acute viral infection commonly known as stomach flu.
 Contaminated food or water is the main cause of gastroenteritis.
 Norovirus is the most common virus affecting adults.
 In children, rotavirus is most common.
 Other possible causes of diarrhea include parasitic and bacterial infections.

 - Abdominal pain

 - Urgent need to have a bowel movement